 Students and their families are expected to make a maximum effort to cover daily living expenses, such as food, accommodation and personal items, from their own resources.
-If, after assessing these resources, a student finds their financial means insufficient, then they should apply for a Bursary.
+If, after assessing these resources, a student finds his or her financial means insufficient, he or she should apply for a bursary.

 These are one-off payments, awarded upon demonstration of short-term financial need.
 They assist students who are experiencing serious financial hardship because of personal circumstances.

 The amount awarded for this type of bursary ranges from $500 to $2000 per annum.